AODtorusan/esphome-influxdb_v2_oss/FULL_CONFIGURATION.md

-This section configures another measurement, and demonstrates how a numeric sensor (which has a floating-point value in ESPHome) can be published as an 'unsigned integer' to InfluxDB.
+This section configures another measurement, and demonstrates how a numeric sensor (which has a floating-point value in ESPHome) can be queued as an 'unsigned integer' to InfluxDB.

 ```yaml
     - id: _temperature_c